2018-19 Housing Sign-Ups for Returning Students

 Full-time day school students are eligible to reside in on-campus apartments/houses and fraternity houses if they graduated from high school at least one full year prior to the anticipated move-in date.
 There is not a minimum credit-hour requirement to apply for apartments or houses.

-All fraternity chapters require that members live in their house for a set number of semesters.
-After residents submit their housing contract, each chapter will have a room sign-up meeting in March.
+Process for Fraternity Houses All fraternity chapters require that members live in their house for a set number of semesters.
+After residents submit their housing contract in MyDrury, each chapter will have a room sign-up meeting in March.
 The deadline to submit a housing contract to live in a fraternity house is 4 p.m.
-Friday, March 3, 2017.
+Friday, March 1, 2018.

 Groups then attend their designated housing sign-up night.
 At the sign-up nights, a large campus map will be posted so that students can easily see which units are available.
-Groups whose members submitted contracts will be called from most credit hours to least credit hours to select their specific unit from the map, until all units are given away.
+Groups whose members submitted selection forms and a contract will be called from most earned credit hours to least earned credit hours to select their specific unit from the map, until all units are given away.
 Sign-up night for 1-3-person housing is at 8 p.m. on March 8, 2018 in the FSC ballroom.
 Sign-up night for 4-person units is March 29, 2018 in the FSC ballroom.
 Groups with 175+ earned hours arrive at 7 p.m.
-Groups with 199.9 or less hours arrive at 8:30 p.m.
+Groups with 174.9 or less hours arrive at 8:30 p.m.
 Students who are moving to campus for the first time should also bring a $200 check made out to Drury University or pre-pay the deposit online.

-- Summit Park
+- College Park